Organisation de la microfrancophonie

 The Organisation de la microfrancophonie (OMF; Organization of the Microfrancophonie; shortened to Microfrancophonie) is an intermicronational organisation that aims to promote French-speaking (Francophone) micronations in communities in France and increase intermicronational cooperation.
-Founded in 2015 and based on the Organisation internationale de la Francophonie, Microfrancophonie accepts micronations as member states, and has hosted three intermicronational summits between these members.
-As of August 2024, Microfrancophonie had 21 member states.
+Founded in 2015 and based on the Organisation internationale de la Francophonie, Microfrancophonie accepts micronations as member states, and has hosted four intermicronational summits between these members.
+As of August 2024, Microfrancophonie had 27 member states plus one observer.

 Summits

-The first summit was held in Aigues-Mortes, Occitania between 23–24 September 2016, hosted by the Principality of Aigues-Mortes.
+The first summit was held in Aigues-Mortes, Occitania, between 23 and 24 September 2016, hosted by the Principality of Aigues-Mortes.
 According to organiser and self-proclaimed head of state of the Principality Jean-Pierre Pichon (dubbing himself Prince Jean-Pierre IV): "The role of this first summit of micronations is to introduce the public to this fundamental movement intended to engage citizens in social, environmental and cultural actions."
-The second summit took place in Vincennes, Paris on 21 July 2018, and was hosted by the Empire of Angyalistan.
+The second summit took place in Vincennes, Paris, on 21 July 2018, and was hosted by the Empire of Angyalistan.
 It had fifteen attendees.
 A coinciding exhibition for the summit at a local museum hosted micronational passports, currencies, newspapers and other local productions.
-The third summit took place in Blaye in Nouvelle-Aquitaine between 27–28 August 2022.
+The third summit took place in Blaye in Nouvelle-Aquitaine, between 27 and 28 August 2022.
 It was organised by the Principality of Hélianthis, and had fifteen attendees representing seven member states of Microfrancophonie.
+The fourth summit was held in Saint-Antoine-l'Abbaye in Auvergne-Rhône-Alpes on 24 and 25 August 2024 upon invitation by the Formori Community.
+Thirty-five delegates attended, representing thirteen member states of Microfrancophonie and five non-members.